dykang/PeerRead/code/data_prepare/README.md

-crawler/NIPS_crawl.py needs to be run by python2.
+crawler/NIPS_crawl.py needs to be run with python 2.